RaymondLeong94/Flatiron_Capstone_Project-/README.md

 - How can we translate these findings into data driven actions?

-- According to Dylan from 'https://qsrautomations.com/blog/restaurant-management/restaurant-customer-service/', his five points of improve service and hospitality
+- According to Dylan from 'https://qsrautomations.com/blog/restaurant-management/restaurant-customer-service/',

+- His five points of improve service and hospitality in the restauraunt industry:

 - Clear staff expectations, personalized experiences, streamline wait times, response to concern, do table touches.
-These are all aspects and words which we have already hit on.
+These are all aspects and words which we have already seen.

 ## Data: All five files can be found at: https://www.yelp.com/dataset/
 - There are five files but only business.json, review.json, tips.json are relevant for this project .